dawitel/vercel-clone/README.md

 This service is resposile for the followig tasks:

 1. getting the request from the client
-2. Parsig and validating the request
+2. Parsing, validating, and extracting ID from the request
-3. Getting the correspoding files from S3 or R2
-2. serving the assets(HTML, CSS, and JS) to the client
+3. serving the assets(HTML, CSS, and JS) to the client from REDIS caching layer or from S3 / R2

 ## Tech stack used
 | Technology | Usage |